-Greek is a required study in the Ancient Classical course.
+Greek is a required study alternative to German in the classical courses.

 - 1. Lessons.
 The aim of the first year's study of Greek is to master the elements, six hundred to eight hundred carefully selected Greek words, and two or more chapters of the Anabasis.
 The method followed, after the more important paradigms are mastered, is in the main inductive.
 Five hours a week. - 2.
 Anabasis and Composition.
 In this year an effort is made to read thoroughly four books of the Anabasis.
 The reading is accompanied with prose exercises and sight-reading in the fifth and sixth books.

 Special effort is made to master a large vocabulary.
 Five hours a week.